abaliworks/FHICTcompanion/README.md

 # FHICTcompanion
 ANDR 1 FHICT companion app

+### App functionality
-* Show overview of schedule for the next week
+* Show overview of user schedule for the next week.
-* show an overview of the people
+* show an overview of the people (or other sections of the API server)
-* Add more overviews
+* Add more overviews (optional)
 * Switch between overviews